25+ Fabulous Things to Do in Vermont in the Fall

 Cycle along the Burlington Bike Path

-If you’ve got the stamina for it, this 6-day bicycle tour is considered one of the best fall foliage tours in all of New England; sounds like a pretty cool leaf-peeping in Vermont experience, right?
+If you’ve got the stamina for it, this 6-day bicycle tour is considered one of the best fall foliage tours in all of New England.
+This is a very unique leaf-peeping in Vermont experience, right?

 Take in the views over Quechee Gorge